SalesBench: The Long-Horizon Agent-to-Agent Eval

 Full code: github.com/Hamza-Mos/salesbench-prime.

-Thanks to the Prime Intellect team for the training infrastructure and the free credits.
+Thanks to the Prime Intellect team for the training infrastructure and the mentorship.